 In general, it is believed that women who accept and use Hormone Replacement Therapy do not experience an increase in blood pressure.
 It is noted too that some actually have a reduction.

 However, HRT can cause an increase.
 What causes this is still yet unknown.
 It could be several reasons, one of them being the wrong dosage of synthetic Estrogen used, or the way it is administered.
 Your doctor can give you advise about which way is best for you.
 Some women have noticed that when they stop taking HRT, the symptoms disappear.
 The Mayo Clinic reports that menopausal women using hormone therapy may be more at risk of developing high blood pressure than women who avoid it.

 Oral Contraceptives Cause Hypertension in Women by 5%

 Again a surprising result for some of you ladies.
-Estrogen either causes a detectable change, causes no change, or reduces blood pressure.
-But in 5% of women it causes a rise in systolic and diastolic blood pressure.
+Estrogen either causes a detectable change, causes no change, or reduces BP.
+But in 5% of women it causes a rise in the systolic and diastolic.
 That amounts to 1 in every 20 women.
 You could be one that one!